nazarovtr/justice/README.md

 Any player can save the progress in his local profile using "persistent save" action on the main crate of guerrilla base.
 This save then may be used to continue from that point on another server.

+Vehicles inside base circle are saved.
+Items inside vehicles are saved too.

+Items equipped by players at the moment of the save and who are at the base are saved inside the main crate.
+If a player is on the base but in a vehicle his items are saved in that vehicle.

 ### Base deployment
-Commander will have a menu action to deploy a base.
+Commander has a menu action to deploy a base.
 The base consists of 4 items.
 - A man who is there just as a temporary solution for base detection purposes,
 - A main gray crate which is the equipment container.
 It also have several base management menu actions.
 Most notably "Move base" action.
 - An auxilary green crate.
 It is intended to be used when the main crate will be full.
 You load items into it and then use an action on it to transfer everything to the main storage.
 Unfortunately there is no way to increase size of the container through mission scripting.